An indefinite-proximal-based strictly contractive Peaceman-Rachford splitting method: Preliminaries

 \section{Preliminaries}

-In this section, we give the optimality condition of \eqref{cp} and some notations or relations which will be frequently used in our analysis.
-Let $\Omega = \X \times \Y \times \R^m$.
-Throughout this paper, we make the following assumption. \begin{ass} Let $\Omega^*\subset \Omega$ be the set whose elements are the optimal solutions of \eqref{cp} and the associating dual solutions of \eqref{cp}.
-Throughout the paper, we assume that $\Omega^*$ is non-empty. \end{ass}
+In this section, we give the optimality condition of \eqref{prob:cp} and some notations or relations which will be frequently used in our analysis.
+Denote $\Omega = \X \times \Y \times \R^m$.
+Let $\S$ be the feasible set of \eqref{prob:cp}, namely, $\S = \{(x,y) : Ax + By = b, x \in \X, y \in \Y\}$ and denote $\D = \S \times \R^m$.
+Throughout this paper, we make the following assumption. \begin{assumption} Let $\Omega^*\subset \D$ be the set whose elements are the optimal solutions of \eqref{prob:cp} and the associating dual solutions of \eqref{prob:cp}.
+Throughout the paper, we assume that $\Omega^*$ is non-empty. \end{assumption}

-\subsection{Optimality condition of \eqref{cp}}
+\subsection{Optimality condition of \eqref{prob:cp}}